 Salt Pond Park, Hanapepe

 Pa`akai (the art and culture of Hawaiian salt making) by the Kahalekomo `Ohana (family): 9:30 a.m.
 If you are touring on the west side of the island, stop by Salt Pond Park at Pu'olo Point in Hanapepe (east side of the park) and visit with `Anake (Aunty) Janet Kahalekomo and her `ohana (family) as they share their history and knowledge of cultivating Kaua'i's red salt, a prized product among cooks and local families on Kaua'i.
 Open to the public at no charge.
 For more information, contact Carla Thomas at firstname.lastname@example.org or call 808-742-1234, ext.
 4050.
 Located at the end of Kaalani Road in Hanapepe.
 Photo by Margy Parker

 Tuesday, March 18th

-"Talk Story" about Kaua'i's south shore culture, flora and history at Marriott's Waiohai Beach Club: Enjoy a flora and fauna tour at 9:00 am.
-10:00 a.m., Lobby an opening protocol ceremony, followed by "talk story" sessions from our south shore kupuna (knowledgeable ones) who are well-versed in the Native Hawaiian culture.
+"Talk Story" about Kaua'i's south shore culture, flora and history at Marriott's Waiohai Beach Club: Enjoy a flora and fauna tour at 9 a.m.
+10 a.m., Opening protocol ceremony in the Lobby, followed by "talk story" sessions from our south shore kupuna (knowledgeable ones) who are well-versed in the Native Hawaiian culture.
 Hear them convey the traditional oral history and stories of Kaua'i's south side region.
 This is an outstanding opportunity to ask questions and hear answers about much of Kaua'i's history and cultural practices.
 No charge.
 For information call 808-742-4400 (front desk).
 Located at 2249 Poipu Road, Koloa, 96756.
 Photo by Margy Parker

 Hawaiian cultural demonstrations and hands-on learning sessions,